ProfessorPotatis/sk222uf-1dv610-L3/README.md

 8. In your browser, go to localhost:8888/sk222uf-1dv610-L3/index.php.
 9. DONE!

+***

 # Extra functionality
 A game that I have named "Dinosaur Move Boxes".
+Not implemented: Winning message.

 ## Play "Dinosaur Move Boxes"
 When logged in to the system: